slowernews/wisdom-tldr/README.md

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

 > *'If you concentrate on what you don’t have, you will never, ever have enough. -- Oprah Winfrey*

+> *'A pessimist sees a difficulty in every opportunity.
+An optimist sees a opportunity in every difficulty.'*

+> *'While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path.'*

 ===
 ###On habits